adent11/SCARA-Electromagnetic-Arm/README.md

 ### Week 7
 #### CAD (Alden)
 <IMG SRC="Media/Week7CAD.PNG" width="250" height="195"> <br/>
 This week I created the box that will house the Metro M0 Express and other electrical components.
 I used corner brackets to join the walls to each other since the only part visible on the outside is the heads of a few bolts.
+(Two walls are hidden in this screenshot to show the brackets)

 ### Week 8
 #### CAD (Alden)